benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 description: The six things a corporate Chief of Staff does to bring value to an organization and their principal or executive.
 ---

 Due to its amorphous nature, the Chief Of Staff role is often poorly understood and difficult to define.
-Before becoming one myself, I had little appreciation for the role beyond watching fictional characters like Leo McGarry and Josh Lyman on the West Wing.[^4] As I’ve been settling into this new-to-me role, I’ve been taking notes and thinking critically about what a (Corporate) Chief of Staff ("CoS") does day-to-day, and how they uniquely bring value to an organization and to their principal or executive ("CXO"[^1]).
+Before becoming one myself, I had little appreciation for the role beyond watching fictional characters like Leo McGarry and Josh Lyman on the West Wing.[^4] As I’ve been settling into this new-to-me role, I’ve been taking notes and thinking critically about what a corporate Chief of Staff does day-to-day, and how they uniquely bring value to their organization and to their principal or executive ("CXO"[^1]).

 At a high level, I'd break down a Chief of Staff's responsibilities into three key parts: